phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Events/README.md

 | .pos() | Widget-relative position as a QPoint integer |
 | .posF() | Widget-relative position as a QPointF float |

-You can use these methods within an event handler to respond to different events differently, or ignore them completely.
+&emsp; You can use these methods within an event handler to respond to different events differently, or ignore them completely.
 The positional methods provide both global and local (widget-relative) position information as QPoint objects, while buttons are reported using the mouse button types from the Qt namespace. \
-For example, the following allows us to respond differently to a left, right or middle click on the window.
+&emsp; For example, the following allows us to respond differently to a left, right or middle click on the window.

 ```